-If searchers do have imperfect knowledge about relative ability, then we hypothesize that the search process unfolds in a way that is quite different from standard search theory.
+Standard search theory assumes that individuals are perfectly informed about abilities relative to competing searchers, and thus about their objective chances of success in search.
+In this paper we explore a simple alternative idea, namely that people are uncertain about whether they "have what it takes" when they are searching.
+We argue that uncertainty about relative ability is the more appropriate behavioral assumption in many search settings.
+If this is true, then we hypothesize that the search process unfolds in a way that is quite different from standard search theory.
 In particular, the process of search could change people: search outcomes are a signal about ability, and rational updating implies that people change their self-perceptions in response to this feedback.
 This updating would mean that unsuccessful search erodes confidence in relative ability, and thus that a searcher is increasingly likely to give up on search as the duration of unsuccessful search lengthens.
-For example, after a series of rejections, the young researcher may be sufficiently discouraged to switch to applying to lower tier journals, or choose another occupation altogether.
 Importantly, because search outcomes are likely to be only a noisy signal of ability, beliefs need not converge to the truth in the short run.
-Thus, the researcher might be overly discouraged by a run of bad luck, and stop search too early.
-Once she stops, she receives no new information, and thus never realizes her mistake.
+Thus, people might be overly discouraged by a run of bad luck, and stop search too early.
+Once people stop searching, however, they receive no new information, and thus never realize their mistake.
 If there are systematic differences in confidence across different types of individuals, for example men and women, this could have important implications for explaining differences in the rates of discouragement, and economic outcomes, across genders and other groups.
 With imperfect knowledge about relative ability, there could also be an additional, psychological cost to unsuccessful search, if people lose utility from receiving negative information about how they compare to others.
 This could make search a painful process, in a way that is missing from standard search theory.

 We test our hypotheses using a laboratory experiment.
 An experiment is particularly useful in this case because the argument requires precise measurement of variables that are generally not available in field data, including subjective beliefs about relative ability, and the exact information that searchers receive in a given period of search.
 The experiment first measures a subject's ability on a very familiar task, and then informs the subject about own absolute performance on the task, but not the performance of others.
 Then the subject has a series of opportunities to engage in costly search.
-The subject knows that the probability of success in search depends on relative performance on the initial task: if she performed better than half of the other subjects, the probability is 0.6, and if she performed worse, the probability is only 0.3.
+The subject knows that the probability of success in search depends on relative performance on the initial task:

+if she performed better than half of the other subjects, the probability is 0.6, and if she performed worse, the probability is only 0.3.
 The parameters of the experiment are such that a risk neutral individual who is certain of being above the median in ability (a high type) should always search, and someone who is certain of being below the median (a low type) should never search.
 We elicit subjective beliefs about relative performance before search begins, and at the end of each round of search, after the individual has learned the outcome.
-To our knowledge, this is the first search experiment to link success in search to a measure of real ability, and to directly elicit beliefs during the search process.1
+To our knowledge, this is the first search experiment to link success in search to a measure of real ability, and to directly elicit beliefs during the search process.